teradaian/teradaian/README.md

-- :thinking: I’m currently studying React, Redux, Javascript(forever), and delving deeper into Python.
+- :thinking: I’m currently studying NextJs, TS, and of course Javascript(forever)

   I'm fascinated by the Why's of programming, and the endless innumerations and improvements that go into these living languages.